Terminology of LMS - What does all terms in an LMS mean?

 a. the Swedish public company Klick Data AB (publ), incorporated on Dec 30, 1988.
 Since 1992 working in the educational digital industry, today is known as the EdTech Industry.

 b.
-The company Klick Data has produced e-courses and created a SAAS for hosting courses, e-courses, tests, and surveys for online training that has become the same name for millions of Swedes "KlickData " is therefore commonly known as the SAAS it provides.
-A klickdata-course is for many old clients in Sweden from the past the same as a "video tutorial in software training". delivered on a unit.
+The company Klick Data has produced e-courses and created a SAAS for hosting courses, e-courses, tests, and surveys for online training that has become the same name for millions of Swedes.
+"KlickData " is therefore commonly known as the SAAS it provides.
+A klickdata-course is for many old clients in Sweden from the past, the same as a "video tutorial in software training."
+Delivered on a unit.

 Klick Data Open Library

-An in-depth description of the answer, why the answer was reached, and perhaps a description of why some of the alternatives listed were wrong for the user to understand the context and learn him.
-The field is also meant to get to the correct answer by linking it in the right direction, like Wikipedia articles that might cover the information needed for understanding more and have the correct answer next time.
+An in-depth description of the answer, why the answer was reached, and perhaps a description of why some of the alternatives listed were wrong for the user to understand the context and learn.
+The field is also meant to get to the correct answer by linking it in the right direction, like Wikipedia articles that might cover the information needed for understanding more and having the correct answer next time.
 Sometimes also referred to as Information.
 Currently (April 2020) not yet in KLMS but WikiMaster and K3.

 Abbreviation for Learning Management Systems.
 Platform online for learning.
 E-learning.
 Online Education.
 A system for organizations to educate and validate knowledge among staff, distributors, and customers to reach higher ROI.